stavros-melidoniotis/ig-tagger/README.md

 # Requirements
 You must have Python3 and pip installed on your system (tested with Python 3.7.5 and 3.8.3).
 Then run ``` pip install selenium ```.

-**Strongly Recommended**
+**Strongly Recommended**:
-Create a virtual environment by typing `python3 -m venv ./yourname`.
-Activate the environment by typing `source ./yourname/bin/activate` and finally install selenium package inside the virtual environment like mentioned above.
+Create a virtual environment by typing `python3 -m venv ./<venv-name>`.
+Activate the environment by typing `source ./<venv-name>/bin/activate` and finally install the required packages with `pip install -r requirements.txt`.

-To run this script you need to navigate inside it's directory and type ``` python ig_tagger.py ```.
+To run this script you need to navigate inside it's directory and type ``` python3 ig_tagger.py ```.